pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

     That is, it makes a locally optimal choice in the hope that this choice will lead to a globally optimal solution.

--   Greedy algorithms do not always yield optimal solution, but for many problems they do.
+-   Greedy algorithms do not always yield optimal solution, but for many oblems they do.
 -   The following steps apply to a greedy algorithm strategy:
-    1. Determine the optimal substructure of the problem.
+    1. Determine the optimal substructure of the oblem.
     2. Develop a recursive solution.
-    3. Prove that at any stage of the recursion, one of the optimal choices is the greedy choise.
+    3.  ove that at any stage of the recursion, one of the optimal choices is the greedy choise.
 Thus, it always safe to make the greedy choice.
-    4. Show that all but one of the subproblems induced by having made the greedy choice are empty.
+    4. Show that all but one of the suboblems induced by having made the greedy choice are empty.
     5. Develop a recursive algorithm that implements the greedy strategy.
     6. Convert the recursive algorithm to an iterative algorithm.